career-match/career-match.github.io/index.md

 "Login/Sign-up looks professional.
 Very cool site!" - Timothy Kaneshiro, UH Bio Engineering Student

+"I like the color scheme, as well as the overall organization of all the companies/students.
+The website looks nice." - Preston Garcia, UH ICS Student

 ## Developer Guide

 To build Career Match locally, first clone the career-match repository to your system: